cjprybol/reproducibility-via-singularity/README.md

 I encourage you to read and execute the `reproduce_project.sh` file and see for yourself!
 But in summary, it will download 1 sample of paired-end RNA sequencing reads, and quantify transcript isoform abundances in the sample.
 Run `less Kallisto/abundance.tsv` to see the results!

-This is a contrived example, designed to run quickly and efficiently to demonstrate a point that reproducable research can be, and should be, be as simple as running 4 lines of code.
-This container only contains a few executables, and `reproduce_project.sh` only contains a few instructions.
-It should only require a few Gb of disk space, ~8Gb of RAM, and a few minutes of time on a modern laptop.
-However, the container and the master execution script can both exponentially increase in complexity and resources required without adding any more complexity to the 4 lines required to reproduce it from scratch.
+This is a contrived example, designed to run quickly and efficiently to demonstrate a point that reproducable research can be, and should be, be as simple as running 4 code instructions.
+However, by extending the software libraries in the container, and extending the analytical complexity in the analysis scripts, these same 4 lines of code can be sufficient to reproduce entire thesis projects.

-The complete set of inputs (data and code) and their corresponding outputs (computed results, summary stats, graphs, and anything else needed to support an idea) are made available to anyone with Git and Singularity installed, and sufficient resources to run the analysis.
+**Software Requirements**
+  - RAM ~ 8Gb
+  - CPU = 1
+  - available disk space: ~3 Gb

+time to run > 10 minutes on a modern laptop with decent download speeds

 Requiring little more effort for others than the wait required to perform the computation, this simplicity of reproducability lowers the barrier for others to investigate your work.
 Together, this encourages responsible research conduct and increases the rate of knowledge transfer.

 # What is Singularity?